tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - For example, mock the collaborator to return null if there's no customer found.
   - first, we need to remember what's null means
   - better, we could represent null with Maybe
-- if, instead, we'd given the tests their representation of "no customer found" as a single well-named constant instead of the literal null.
+- if, instead, we'd given the tests their own representation of "no customer found" as a single well-named constant instead of the literal null.
 - tests should be written in terms of the information passed between objects, not of how that information is represented.
   - it will make the tests more self-explanatory and shield them from changes in implementation controlled elsewhere in the system.
 ## precise assertions
 - focus the assertions on just what's relevant to the scenario being tested
 - avoid asserting values that aren't driven by the test inputs,
 - avoid reasserting the behaviour that is covered in other tests
-- testing for equality doesn't scale well as the returned value becomes more complex.
-At the same time, comparing the total result each time is misleading and introduces an implicit dependency on the behaviour.
+- testing for equality doesn't scale well as the value being returned becomes more complex.
+At the same time, comparing the entire result each time is misleading and introduces an implicit dependency on the behaviour.

 ## unit testing and threads
   - unit tests give us confidence that an object performs its synchronization responsibilities, such as locking its state or blocking and walking threads.
   - coarser-grained tests, such as system tests, give us confidence that the entire system manages concurrency correctly.
   - limitations of unit stress tests
-    - it is challenging to diagnose race conditions with a debugger, as stepping through code (or even adding print statements) will alter the thread scheduling that's causing the clash.
+    - it is very difficult to diagnose race conditions with a debugger, as stepping through code (or even adding print statements) will alter the thread scheduling that's causing the clash.
-      - there may be scheduling differences between different os and processor combinations.
-Further, there may be other processes on a host that affect scheduling while the tests are running.
+      - there may be scheduling differences between different os and between different processor combinations.
+Further, there maybe other processes on a host that affect scheduling while the tests are running.
-      - run unit tests to check that our objects correctly synchronize concurrent threads and pinpoint synchronization failures.
+      - run unit tests to check that our objects correctly synchronize concurrent threads and to pinpoint synchronization failures.
       - run end-to-end tests to check that unit-level synchronization policies integrate across the entire system.
       - in addition, we could run static analysis tools as part of our automated build process.
   ### separating functionality and concurrency policy
   - auction search is complicated because it needs to implement the search and notification functionality and the synchronization at the same time
   - we want to separate the logic that splits a request into multiple tasks from the technical details of how those tasks are executed concurrently.
 So we pass a "task runner" into the AuctionSearch, which can then delegate managing tasks to the runner instead of starting threads itself.
-  - concurrency is a system-wide concern that should be controlled outside the objects that need concurrent tasks.
+  - concurrency is a system-wide concern that should be controlled outside the objects that need to run concurrent tasks.
     - the application can now easily adapt the object to the application's threading policy without changing its implementation ("context independence" design principle)
-  - for testing, we need to run the tasks in the same thread as the test runner instead of creating new task threads.
+  - for testing we need to run the tasks in the same thread as the test runner instead of creating new task threads.

 ```java
     @Test